This article is more than 3 years old

 LGBT+ applicants have high hopes for their time in higher education.
 Ben Jordan wants universities to ensure those hopes are fulfilled

-Ben Jordan is Head of Policy at UCAS
+Ben Jordan is Director of Strategy at UCAS

 Starting a university or college course, or apprenticeship, is a daunting time for anyone, whether studying at the institution down the road or moving to a completely new part of the country.